William R. Boone High School

 William Rennick Boone High School is a public high school in Orlando, Florida.
-Built in 1952, the school is one of twenty high schools in the Orange County Public Schools system, created to accommodate the growing number of students at Orlando High School.
+Built in 1952, the school is one of twenty-two high schools in the Orange County Public Schools system.

+History

-The plan involved building two high schools, Orlando North and Orlando South, to take the place of Orlando High School and convert the old high school facilities into what is now Howard Middle School.
-The last principal of Orlando High School, William R. Boone (1892-1952), died of a heart condition before the two new schools were opened, so the school board dedicated one of the high schools in his memory, then christened Orlando North as Edgewater High School after its surrounding community.
+Two new high schools, North Orlando and South Orlando, were built after World War II to take the place of Orlando High School (which was converted into what is now Howard Middle School).
+The last principal of Orlando High School, William R. Boone (1892–1952), died of a heart condition before the two new schools were opened in 1952, so the school board dedicated South Orlando High School in his memory, then christened North Orlando High School as Edgewater High School, after its surrounding community.

 Campus

-In the fall of 2005, Boone High School was rededicated, after an eight-year campus renovation process was completed.
+In the fall of 2005, Boone High School was rededicated after an eight-year campus renovation process was completed.
 The renovation included a new media center.

 Academics

 For the school year 2007–2008, Boone received an "A" under the school rating system.
 For the 2008–2009 school year, BHS again received an A, making it the only "A" school in Orlando, and one of only two in Orange County.
 Boone offers several college-preparatory and technical education programs.
 College bound students can participate in the Distinguished Scholars program and the Gifted program.
 Students seeking technical preparation can participate in programs such as drafting, early childhood education, and Tech Prep.
 Students can dual enroll with local community colleges and technical schools for courses specific to careers.